frank26080115/Bones-3D-Printer/ordered_lessons/lesson6.md

 ![](../images/lesson6/advancedfanductdesign.png)

-(none of this is science, the 5mm and 30 degree angle are just guesses, it looks good enough to me)
+(none of this is science, the 5mm and 30&deg; angle are just guesses, it looks good enough to me)

 The bad news with this design is that the height is not adjustable, which would be handy.
 If for some reason you need to adjust the height, the whole part needs to be re-printed.
 It also sticks out the back a little bit, but according to the positioning of the print bed, there's enough room in the back and won't hit anything.